“I’ve always wondered,” said the woman with her hand up, “if people are even visiting that page on my website”.

 And maybe there’s the problem.
 Which person running their own business has the time to pore over web analytics data?

 If you’d like to get more out of Google Analytics, but haven’t got much time, then I hope this will help: I have put together my top Google Analytics ‘hacks’.
 Simple time saving tricks that will help you quickly understand what’s happening on your site.
-Oh, and if you haven’t installed Google Analytics yet, check out our guide to installing in here.
+Oh, and if you haven’t installed Google Analytics yet, check out our guide to installing it here.
+You can also get a bit more advanced with our free Google Analytics training course.

 1. Google Tag Assistant